nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g hans@gmail.com will match Hans@gmail.com
 * The order of the keywords does not matter. e.g. a/tampines 123 will match Blk 123 Tampines.
-* Contacts matching all keywords will be returned (i.e. AND search). e.g. “find p/86235343 t/CS2101” will return only contacts who both have the given phone number AND the tag CS2101.
+* Contacts matching all keywords will be returned (i.e. AND search). e.g. ```find p/86235343 t/CS2101``` will return only contacts who both have the given phone number AND the tag CS2101.
   It will not return contacts with different phone numbers, even if they contain the tag CS2101.

+#### Listing all contacts: [list]

+Clears the search results of a find command, showing all contacts.

+Format: ```list```

 #### Clearing all contacts: [clear]